oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateClientVm.md

 # Creating the client VM in the OCI tenancy

 This page will guide you on how to set up a Compute instance on the Oracle Cloud, running a Linux desktop.
-You will be using a *Custom Image* that was prepared by your instructor, which conains all the client-side components you need for running this lab, such as Eclipse and a variety of command-line tools.
+You will be using a *Custom Image* that was prepared by your instructor, which contains all the client-side components you need for running this lab, such as Eclipse and a variety of command-line tools.

 ---